uberblah/software-quality/content/standards/design-template.md

 {{< hint danger >}}
 How will you:
+1. Debug issues and trace requests
-1. Prevent and mitigate system failures or other incidents
+2. Prevent and mitigate system failures or other incidents
-2. Test the system continuously to catch issues early
+3. Test the system continuously to catch issues early
-3. Protect the system from breaking when new code is released
+4. Protect the system from breaking when new code is released
-4. Minimize the cost of maintaining the system
+5. Minimize the cost of maintaining the system

 An upcoming standard will provide guidance on this.
 {{< /hint >}}